mpejcoch/dogbreed/README.md

 ![TrainValid](trainvalid.png)

 The final model has been trained for 50 epochs achieving 87% test accuracy.
+After 10th epoch, the validation score stabilizes, which suggests the model is robust.
+The training loss continues to decrease, overfitting on the training set, without compromising the effect on the validation set.

 For the model to be robust, a set of distorting transformation operations is applied to the training images for each iteration.
 Such as random rotation or flipping.